zlessner/NBA_Draft_Lottery_Probability_Simulator/README.md

-## Method
+## Solving Method

 I initially used recursion to determine each team's probability for the picks determined by the lottery.

 I then decided to simulate the draft millions of times with the current and hypothetical odds so that there would be a big enough sample to converge on each team's probabilities for the entire lottery.

 The result for the hypothetical odds is shown in the csv file.